Customize a load test with Apache JMeter plugins and Azure Load Testing

 - (Optional) Apache JMeter GUI to author your test script.
 To install Apache JMeter, see Apache JMeter Getting Started.

-Reference a JMeter plugin in your test script
+Reference the JMeter plugin in your test script

-To reference a JMeter plugin in your JMeter script by using the JMeter GUI, first install the plugin on your local JMeter instance in either of two ways:
+Install the JMeter plugin on your local JMeter instance in either of two ways:

 lib/extfolder of your local JMeter installation.